coleifer/peewee/docs/peewee/api.rst

    :param distinct: Either a boolean or a list of column-like objects.
    :param list windows: List of :class:`Window` clauses.
    :param ForUpdate for_update: indicate SELECT...FOR UPDATE.
+   :param bool lateral: mark this query as the right-hand side of a
+       LATERAL join.

    Class representing a SELECT query.